Earthquakes on May 15, 2026

 14.4 km---✓ ReviewedUSGS →

-This magnitude 2.1 event was detected 3 km WNW of Huntsville, Utah on May 15, 2026, with origin time 17:10 UTC.
-The hypocenter lay at 14.4 km, placing this in the shallow crustal category.
-Coordinates: 41.271°, -111.807°.
+May 15, 2026 brought a magnitude 2.1 earthquake 3 km WNW of Huntsville, Utah, logged at 17:10 UTC.
+At a depth of 14.4 km, the event was shallow crustal.
+The epicenter is at 41.271°, -111.807°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-15 16:47:57 UTC